 How to Care for Your Hair Between Salon Visits

 You may have a busy work schedule.
-You might want to keep longer hair, but the hassle of having to have it trimmed and cared for sometimes prevent you from keeping your hair long.
+You might want to keep long hair, but the hassle of having to have it trimmed and cared for sometimes prevent you from keeping your hair long.
 However, if you skimp on hair trims and leave your split ends unchecked, it could potentially lead to a major hair disaster.
 If you want healthy, long hair, there are no shortcuts to this.
 You need to care for your hair between salon visits.
-For women growing your hair out, you need to learn how your hair turn unhealthy and the ends begin to split.
+For women growing their hair out, you need to learn how your hair turns unhealthy and the ends begin to split.
 The split ends actually continue to split upwards until they affect the healthy hair, leading to breakage.
-In this article, Tropika Club will share on how you can care for your hair between the salon visits.
+In this article, Tropika Club will share on how you can care for your hair between salon visits.
 Do the right thing and save your hair!

 1. Follow the advice of your hairstylist